 Creating an extensible 100+ PB real-time big data platform by unifying storage and serving

-Hudi is an open-source analytical storage system created at Uber to manage petabytes of data on HDFS-like distributed storage.
-Hudi provides near real-time ingestion and provides different views of the data – read optimized view for batch analytics, real-time view for driving dashboards, incremental view for powering data pipelines.
-Hudi also effectively manages files on underlying storage to maximize operational health & reliability.
-In this talk, We’ll dive into the technical aspect of how Hudi lowers data latency across the board while simultaneously achieving orders of magnitude of efficiency over traditional batch ingestion.
-We will make the case for near real-time dashboards built on top of Hudi datasets, that can be cheaper than pure streaming architectures.
+Hudi is an open source analytical storage system created at Uber to manage petabytes of data on HDFS-like distributed storage.
+Hudi provides near-real-time ingestion and provides different views of the data: a read-optimized view for batch analytics, a real-time view for driving dashboards, and an incremental view for powering data pipelines.
+Hudi also effectively manages files on underlying storage to maximize operational health and reliability.
+Reza details how Hudi lowers data latency across the board while simultaneously achieving orders of magnitude of efficiency over traditional batch ingestion.
+He then makes the case for near-real-time dashboards built on top of Hudi datasets, which can be cheaper than pure streaming architectures.

-Marmaray is an open-source plug-in based pipeline platform connecting any arbitrary data source to any data sink.
+Marmaray is an open source plug-in based pipeline platform connecting any arbitrary data source to any data sink.
 It allows unified and efficient ingestion of raw data from a variety of sources to Hadoop as well as the dispersal of the derived analysis result out of Hadoop to any online data store.
-This talk will also look into how we built and designed a common set of abstractions to handle both the ingestion and dispersal use cases, the challenges and lessons learned both from developing the core library as well as setting up an on-demand self-service workflow, and how we scaled the platform to move around billions of record per day.
+Reza explains how Uber built and designed a common set of abstractions to handle both the ingestion and dispersal use cases, along with the challenges and lessons learned from developing the core library and setting up an on-demand self-service workflow.
+Along the way, you’ll see how Uber scaled the platform to move around billions of records per day.

-Prerequisite knowledgeHigh-level familiarity with Big Data ecosystem and challenges when data grows beyond a few PetaBytes
+- Familiarity with the challenges when data grows beyond a few petabytes

 What you'll learn

-Reza Shiftehfar currently leads Uber’s Hadoop Platform teams.
-His teams help build and grow Uber’s reliable and scalable Big Data platform that serves petabytes of data utilizing technologies such as Apache Hadoop, Apache Hive, Apache Kafka, Apache Spark, and Presto.
-Reza is one of the founding engineers of Uber’s Data team and helped scale Uber’s data platform from a few terabytes to over 100 petabytes while reducing the data latency from 24+ hours to minutes.
-Reza holds a Ph.D. in Computer Science from the University of Illinois, Urbana-Champaign with focus on building Mobile Hybrid Cloud applications.
+Reza Shiftehfar leads the Hadoop platform teams at Uber, which help build and grow Uber’s reliable and scalable big data platform that serves petabytes of data utilizing technologies such as Apache Hadoop, Apache Hive, Apache Kafka, Apache Spark, and Presto.
+Reza is one of the founding engineers of Uber’s data team and helped scale Uber’s data platform from a few terabytes to over 100 petabytes while reducing the data latency from 24+ hours to minutes.
+Reza holds a PhD in computer science from the University of Illinois, Urbana-Champaign focused on building mobile hybrid cloud applications.

 Leave a Comment or Question